Q&A - Driving With an Arm in a Sling

 (b) the view of the driver to the front or sides of the vehicle is obstructed.

-If not, then driving without reasonable consideration for others or the specific violation that you might commit due to being unable to steer or signal would apply.
+If not, then driving without reasonable consideration for others or the specific violation that you might commit due to being unable to steer properly would apply.

-If you are able to do what is necessary and are confident that you will not have an issue, then go ahead and drive!
+If you are able to do what is necessary safely and are confident that you will not have an issue, then proceed with caution.

 Just wondering if any new information has come up regarding using these clamp on knobs?
 Even more important now as I have one clamped to my steering wheel for use when I am plowing snow.
 (One hand is on the steering knob, the other is operating the blade remote.
 Which brings up another question.
 Would the remote control for the blade be considered a hand held electronic device in respect to the distracted driving laws?
 While not actually used while driving on the highway, it is in my hand when I exit a driveway pushing snow.
 If the officer were to "catch" me with it in my hand while I was plowing, would I be susceptible to a fine?)